Dining Room Standard Sizes: The Size Guide

 Standard Round Dining Table Sizes

 Round dining tables are a great option for a smaller space, as the lack of corners make the table much more compact.
 A round table, like our Palm Desert Mid-Century Modern Round Table, also cultivates an atmosphere of coziness and togetherness, since you can easily see and converse with others.
 For larger groups, however, we recommend going with a standard dining table.
-While you can see everyone at the table, carrying on a conversation across a large table can prove difficult.

 Like dining tables, the amount of seats that a table can support varies depending on the width of seating as well as the design of the pedestal on which the table sits.